dmstr/cookie-consent/README.md

 * `cookie-consent-deny-all`: uncheck all consents controls and save.
 * `cookie-consent-open`: opens the popup.
 * `cookie-consent-close`: closes the popup.
+* `cookie-consent-toggle`: toggles the popup.
 * `cookie-consent-controls-open`: opens the controls
 * `cookie-consent-controls-close`: closes the controls
+* `cookie-consent-controls-toggle`: toggles the controls
 * `cookie-consent-details-open`: opens the details
 * `cookie-consent-details-close`: closes the details
+* `cookie-consent-details-toggle`: toggles the details
 * `data-cc-consent`: the consent name/value that will be stored in the consent cookie.
 * `data-cc-namespace`: used to group checkboxes and save buttons.
 In that way you can add different groups in different zones of your website without conflicting with other checkboxes or save buttons.